-International Workers' Day Protests In Puerto Rico Go From Peaceful To Chaotic
+International Workers' Day Protests In Puerto Rico Turn Chaotic

 Severe government austerity measures designed to jolt Puerto Rico out of an 11-year recession propelled thousands of protesters into the streets across the island's capital on Tuesday in a series of marches that ended in chaos.